 The APPLE Training Institute offers teams of student-athletes, coaches, athletic trainers, administrators, and alcohol, tobacco and other drug (ATOD) prevention specialists an opportunity to evaluate the ATOD environment within their athletics departments and develop specific actions plan to enhance prevention efforts.
 Since 1991, over 50% of all NCAA member institutions have attended one of the annual conferences.

 In the summer of 2016, the APPLE Conference was renamed the APPLE Training Institute to better reflect the intent and structure of the curriculum and ongoing support to schools in implementing their action plans.
-The curriculum-based APPLE model is led by a team of faculty and experts in the field of substance abuse prevention and college athletics.
+The curriculum-based APPLE model is led by a team of faculty and experts in the field of substance misuse prevention and college athletics.
 The weekend is structured around measured learning outcomes and participants leave with an action plan to take back to their institution.
 After 25 years, the mission, structure and goals of APPLE are the same that athletics departments across the country have come to expect from this experience.

 APPLE participants will:

 - Improve relationships between administrators and student athletes

 - Increase their understanding of the APPLE model